esa-tu-darmstadt/tapasco/documentation/tapasco-features.md

 ```
 AI-Engine {
-  "freq": -1 | <MHz> # Frequency of the AI engine
+  "freq": -1 | <MHz>, # Frequency of the AI engine
-  "adf": /path/to/libadf.a
+  "adf": /path/to/libadf.a,
   <AIE stream name>: <PE interface name> # supports wildcard matching for PE interface
 }
 ```